Callum O'Hare: Aston Villa

-O'Hare joined Aston Villa at the age of 7, and progressed through the development teams before signing his first professional contract with the club in 2015.
-He played for both Villa's U18 and U23 squads, making 33 appearances and scoring 2 goals prior to his first professional appearance.
+O'Hare joined Aston Villa at the age of seven, and progressed through the development teams before signing his first professional contract with the club in 2015.
+He played for both Villa's U18 and U23 squads, making 33 appearances and scoring two goals prior to his first professional appearance.
 On 9 August 2017 O'Hare made his debut for the first team in Aston Villa's 2–1 win in the first round of the League Cup against Colchester United.
-His league debut came 3 days later as a substitute in a 0–3 loss at Cardiff City in the Championship.
-O'Hare made 6 more first team appearances for Aston Villa during the 2017–18 season.
+His league debut came three days later as a substitute in a 0–3 loss at Cardiff City in the Championship.
+O'Hare made six more first team appearances for Aston Villa during the 2017–18 season.

 Loan to Carlisle

 On 29 January 2019, O'Hare signed on loan with League Two club Carlisle United until the end of the 2018-19 season.
-Upon joining the club he explained that the reason for the loan deal was to get more game time for his development, saying “I’ve had a good taste of football with Villa but I want to be playing game to game and showing everybody what I can do.
-I want to prove myself and that’s why I think this is a good move for me.”.
-He made 16 appearances for Carlisle, scoring 3 goals, as they finished 11th in the league.
+Upon joining the club he explained that the reason for the loan deal was to get more game time for his development, saying "I've had a good taste of football with Villa but I want to be playing game to game and showing everybody what I can do.
+I want to prove myself and that's why I think this is a good move for me.".
+He made 16 appearances for Carlisle, scoring three goals, as they finished 11th in the league.

 Coventry City

 On 22 August 2019, O'Hare signed with EFL League One club Coventry City on a season-long loan.
 He made 40 appearances and scored 4 goals for Coventry before the season was suspended due to the COVID-19 pandemic.
 On 9 June 2020 the League One season was officially ended and Coventry were crowned champions, securing promotion to the Championship.
 O'Hare returned to Aston Villa ahead of the resumption of the Premier League season.
 On 25 June 2020, O'Hare was released by Aston Villa.

 Following his release from Villa, O'Hare signed permanently for Coventry on 15 July 2020 on a three-year deal.
 He scored his first Championship goal in Coventry's 3–2 victory over QPR, their first league win of the season.

 Having been stretchered off just ten minutes into a 3–1 defeat to Sheffield United on 26 December 2022, it was later confirmed that O'Hare had suffered an ACL injury that would rule him out for at least nine months.

+On 1 July 2024, Coventry City announced O'Hare had left the club, following his refusal to sign a new contract after his contract expired at the end of June, having made 162 league appearances, netting seventeen times.